Norgg/DMPBot/README.md

-An irc bot which scans DMPServer logfiles and sends joins/quits and global messages to a chanel.
+An irc bot which scans DMPServer logfiles and sends joins/quits and global messages to a channel.

 Setup (Ubuntu):